Residential Treatment Program

 - Some residential rehabs even have classes that teach nutrition, sustainable living, financial education, life skills and parenting classes.

-Advantages of Residential Rehab:
+Advantages of a Residential Treatment Program:

 - A higher success rate for ongoing sobriety, especially for the long-term residential rehab.